 My relationship with Sunderland has always been about the people.
 Before 2014, I was only aware of Sunderland as being part of the Tyne-Wear Derby, one of the most vicious rivalries in the game.
 But then I had an experience at Manchester United in January 2014, when I saw Sunderland get a historic win in front of 9,000 screaming, singing Sunderland fans.
 I have written about that before.

-I took a video that night, now seen about 60,000 times, showing a key moment in that game.
+I took a video that night, now seen more than 90,000 times, showing a key moment in that game.
 This put me in touch with quite a few Mackems (people from Sunderland), and some of them met me for their game at Chelsea – which turned out to be another historic win.
 I wrote about that one, too.

 So by the time I rolled into the actual city of Sunderland to see a game, I was in the awkward position of not being able to meet all the people who were contacting to me on Facebook.
 I was on a whistle-stop tour and didn’t even spend 24 hours in Sunderland.
 “Next time” is a phrase I’ve been typing quite a bit.

 So this post isn’t so much about the game I saw – an uninspiring 2-0 loss to Arsenal – but about all the various people I met along the way.
 It’s also about the people in Sunderland and Newcastle – two cities which, I have to say after such a short spell in town, have a pretty serious complex about each other.